nbzzzz/KiCASS/README.md

 # KiCASS: Kinect-Controlled Artistic Sensing System

-Please note that this is a work in progress; new things are being added every day.
+Please note that this guide is a work in progress; new things are being added every day.
 Thanks!

 ---